vespolina/vespolina-docs/en/index.rst

     components/index

 Vespolina has a decoupled setup.
-This way you won't need to install a full webshop if you only require a inventory system.
+This way you won't need to install a full webshop if you only need an inventory system for instance.

 :doc:`Read more about the components <components/index>`